 There are a number of different ways that you can improve your situational awareness.
 Taking basic self defense classes and playing paintball will teach you how to identify and evade threats posed by other humans — a useful skill, since we all know through watching “TWD” that the living can be just as dangerous as the dead.

-However, participating in simulations that include realistic zombie encounters, such as Zombie Run 5K and 5KRunDead races, Mind Spark Escape & Adventure Games’ zombie escape room, and immersive tactical experiences like Zombie Apocalypse Live and House of Torment’s “Dawn of Evil” tour, are also definite musts, since they’ll build your zombie-specific evasion and situational awareness skills, too.
+However, participating in simulations that include scenarios that test your skills, teamwork, and awareness like trendy escape rooms (Texas Panic Room, The Escape Game, and Lockout Austin) and House of Torment’s “Dawn of Evil” tour, are also definite musts, since they’ll build your zombie-specific evasion and situational awareness skills, too.

 3.)
 Disaster Preparedness